lillian-aoki/misc-analysis/qPCR_outcomes.md

 One issue with choosing a new method is that we don’t actually know what/if there’s an issue with the 2019 method.
 We likely won’t have any additional information to make that decision.
-I’m planning to extract and run additional 2019 samples from the remaining regions (BC, SD, more BB) in June 2020.
-I expect to have low success rates with these samples as well.
 Possibly sometime this summer we will be able to do the tests to confirm that the ethanol preservation is okay, but we can’t do those tests under current conditions.

 Given this situation, my suggestion is that we ask partners to collect lesion samples at a subset of sites using the same methods as last year.